 Study abroad at AUT University, located in downtown Auckland

-Take advantage of our pre-semester trip to the beautiful islands of Fiji
+Take advantage of our pre-semester trip to Queenstown, the adventure capital of New Zealand.

 Live in university apartments just a three minute walk to campus